gramineproject/contrib/Integrations/azure/akv-sign/README.md

 protected and must not be disclosed to anyone.
 Typically for production deployments, you should use a key secured in a Hardware Security Module (HSM).

-This directory contains the plugin to Gramine tools and templates that enable support for production signing of SGX enclaves using keys from Azure Key Vault (AKV) Managed HSM.
+This directory contains the plugin to Gramine tools as well as Dockerfile templates that enable support for production signing of SGX enclaves using keys from Azure Key Vault (AKV) Managed HSM.

 ## Prerequisites for SGX enclave signing